 The Mount fell into financial difficulties last year, when the nonprofit Edith Wharton Restoration Inc. ran out of money.
 Berkshire Bank sent a notice of intent to foreclose after The Mount had fallen behind on its payments of more than $4 million in bank loans.
 Payments to other creditors had lapsed or had never commenced in the first place.

 In response, The Mount laid off about half its staff, named Susan Wissler as executive director and immediately initiated the 'Save The Mount Fund Drive.'
-There are now seven full-time
+There are now seven full-time employees and 20 to 25 part-timers in the summer.

 In recognition of The Mount's more aggressive business plan, Berkshire Bank twice extended the foreclosure deadline to enable The Mount to take advantage of last summer's tourist season.
 By September 2008, officials at the famed non-profit felt comfortable saying that they believed they could pull The Mount out of its financial doldrums.